CSA Scholars’ Roundtable Honor

 • Award Schedule

-The nomination deadline has been extended to November 1, 2023.
-Eligible nominees will then be provided with an application form, the submission deadline for which will be December 1, 2023.
-Applicants will be notified of the results by January 31, 2024.
+The application deadline has been extended to November 1, 2024.
+Eligible nominees will be contacted, and the additional information as outlined in the "Nomination Procedure" tab will be due November 15, 2024.
+Applicants will be notified of the results by mid-January 2025.

 Recipients